Ret2skillz/CVEBOT/README.md

 Allow to save any cve base on its id and allow to add a group (for example if you want to group IOT vulns, Browser vulns, etc... to retrieve them more easily) to it and/or a tag.

 can then search all your cve, or just by a tag or a group.
+The database uses sqlite3 for now.

 Command to start the bot is : watchmedo auto-restart --patterns="*.py" --recursive -- python main.py